 The internet has changed almost every aspect of life, from the way we access information, to the way we shop and interact socially.
 For many, it has also brought the opportunity to become location independent, or a Digital Nomad, wandering the globe working from anywhere with internet access.

 American Digital Nomads find themselves in a unique situation tax-wise, as the US taxes by citizenship rather than by residence.
-This means that wherever in the world we are, as an American we are still liable to file and pay any tax due to Uncle Sam.

 That said, there are differences in the filing requirements and tax liabilities for US residents and non-residents.
 In particular, if you aren't resident in the US, you can claim certain reductions or exemptions that aren't available to US residents.